nardos-tsegaye/nardos-tsegaye/README.md

 - 👋 Hi, I’m @Nardos Tsegaye
 - 👀 I’m interested in Software Deelopment
 - 💞️ I’m looking to collaborate on React/Node/Express projects
-- 📫 How to reach me via my email tsegahin@gmail.com
+- 📫 You can reach me via my email tsegahin@gmail.com

 <!---
 nardos-tsegaye/nardos-tsegaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.